 CNES Vegetation Preparatory Programme (1995 - 2000) - 14 projects

 UNESCO World Heritage Project (2001) - 3 projects

 Discover the world of remote sensing in Belgium: this section gives access to a vast database of knowledge regarding Earth observation in Belgium.

-Events and timed opportunities organised by BELSPO or by STEREO partners
+Events and timed opportunities organised by BELSPO, STEREO or its partners

 Latest STEREO featured stories